 John 6:44 No one can come to me unless the Father who sent me draws him.
 And I will raise him up on the last day.

-Historically, this truth has always been part of the protestant faith.
+Historically, this truth has always been part of the Protestant faith.
 Of course, Jesus and Paul passionately teach this as “THE GOSPEL” of God, but so have countless many.
-The Baptist faith from antiquity to date continue to hold such truths as foundations of the gospel:
+The Baptist faith from antiquity to date continue to hold such truths as foundations of the gospel and even when many have tried to insert a man-centered essence to these statements, they cannot deny what they actually teach:

 - A. Regeneration, or the new birth, is a work of God’s grace whereby believers become new creatures in Christ Jesus.
 It is a change of heart wrought by the Holy Spirit through conviction of sin, to which the sinner responds in repentance toward God and faith in the Lord Jesus Christ.
 Repentance and faith are inseparable experiences of grace.Repentance is a genuine turning from sin toward God.
 Faith is the acceptance of Jesus Christ and commitment of the entire personality to Him as Lord and Saviour.
 (BFM2000, Article IV.
 Salvation subsection A. Regeneration.